CFehrmann/SurveySolutionsAPIv2/README.md

   calculating paradata response times, *suso.para.tz* for setting the time zone or *suso.para.maxcore* for the number of cores used in parallel processing.
+- Several functions also includes notifications and progress bars when running in a shiny app, text content of these messages can be modified through several global options, such that the UI can be customized to the user language.
+In case you don’t need any of these notifications, you can also deactivate them globally.

 This is just a very rough overview of the most prominent features, for details please see the individual functions’ documentation.
 An extensive